Seven Habits of People with Great Credit Scores

 2. Never Use a Debit Card.

 You won’t find a debit card in the wallets of people with great credit scores.
 Debit cards provide you absolutely nothing that a credit card won’t, and credit cards will build your credit score!
 Furthermore, if someone steals your credit card, you’re protected against fraudulent purchases, while with a debit card, you’re out of luck!
-People with great credit scores take every opportunity to build their credit going to the grocery store, buying gas, or renting movies!
+People with high credit scores take every opportunity to build their credit going to the grocery store, buying gas, or renting movies!

 3. Pay Off Your Balance(s).